Work with Nicole: Speaking Requests

 I lead full-day, half-day, and multi-day customizable workshops and group discussions in a variety of settings for an array of audiences.
 While my trainings and workshops and are open to all, they are designed primarily for women and girls of color, and organizations that provide programs and services that meet the needs of women and girls of color.

 I’ve spoken at many events, including colleges and universities, conferences, community events, local and city government, nonprofits, and professional groups and associations.
 My diverse client client include SisterSong Women of Color Reproductive Justice Collective, Civil Liberties and Public Policy, Columbia University, New York City Department of Health and Mental Hygiene, National Association of Social Workers, American Evaluation Association, Black Girls Project, Women’s Information Network, Reproaction, and more.

 Booking me to speak at your next event guarantees your audience will walk away with practical and actionable tools and calls to action tools, utilizing their expertise to raise their voice for women and girls of color.

 Nicole’s Speaking Interests

 - Design Thinking: Curriculum/workshop/program development, applying to social work and Reproductive Justice

-- Intersectionality: How other social justice movements intersect (racial justice, feminism, allyship, youth-adult partnerships, parent-child communication, stakeholder engagement, health education advocacy, strengths-based thinking for communities of color,
+- Intersectionality & Collaboration: How other social justice movements intersect (racial justice, feminism, youth empowerment), allyship, youth-adult partnerships, parent-child communication, stakeholder engagement, health education advocacy, strengths-based thinking for communities of color,

 Speaking, Workshop and Training Modalities